mishobo/codewars/asynchronous.md

 - Common use cases for multi-threading include parallelizing computational tasks, managing user interfaces, and handling concurrent I/O operations.

+# Use Case Comparison:
+- Multi-Threading: Ideal for CPU-bound tasks that can be parallelized, such as image processing, video encoding, or mathematical computations, as well as scenarios requiring responsive user interfaces.
+- Asynchronous Programming: Well-suited for handling I/O-bound operations, such as network communication, file I/O, and database access, where non-blocking execution and scalability are essential.

 * Resources used:-
 1. Multi-Threading Vs Asynchronous by Sundar Govindarajan PMP®, MCSA, MCP, MCSE(Cloud), MCSD, MS(Azure)